Assisting in the diagnosis of hereditary nephritis (Alport syndrome)

 Special

-1. Advise shipping specimens in Styrofoam transportation coolers to avoid extreme hot or cold temperatures to ensure specimens are received at required specimen stability temperature.
+1. Advise shipping frozen specimens (unstained slides or tissue block) in Styrofoam transportation coolers filled with dry ice to ensure specimens are received at required specimen stability temperature.

-2. Attach the green pathology address label included in the kit to the outside of the transport container.
+2. Attach the green "Attention Pathology" address label (T498) to the outside of the transport container before putting into the courier mailer.

 A pathology/diagnostic report is required.